graalvm/workshops/native-image/what-the-dickens/README.md

 # Copy the native executable into the container
 COPY --from=builder /build/target/What_the_Dickens .

+# Run What_the_Dickens when starting the container
 ENTRYPOINT ["/What_the_Dickens"]
 ```

 > ### Note: Building on Linux
-> If you are using Linux you don't need to use a multi-stage build and your build times will be faster.
+> If you are using Linux, you don't need to use a multi-stage build and your build times will be faster.
 > You can just build the native executable locally and package it in the deployment container _01-native-image/Dockerfile.linux_
 > as follows:
 > ```bash
-> ./mvnw clean package -Pnative
+> ./mvnw -Pnative -DskipTests=true clean package
 > docker build -f ./01-native-image/Dockerfile.linux --build-arg APP_FILE=target/What_the_Dickens -t What_the_Dickens:native.01 .
 > ```